-Portfolio activity for the year was very low, given our comfort level with what we own and how the portfolio was positioned within our risk control parameters.
-Annual turnover was 7.05%, which is at the lower end of our trading history.
+Portfolio activity for the year was very low, given our desire to minimize capital gains, our comfort level with what we own, and how the portfolio was positioned within our risk control parameters.
+Annual turnover was 8.19%, which is at the lower end of our trading history.